Infocus Magazine

 Laura Busheikin loves writing for local media because it connects her to community.
 “Every time I write for InFocus, I learn things about where I live, I meet great people, and I see that the articles help build community by sharing local stories,” she says.
 “As a writer, I am helping weave the web of communication that keeps us strong, vibrant, and connected.”

 Laura has been writing professionally for more than 20 years, starting out as co-editor of the Ubyssey Newspaper, progressing through freelance magazine writing and editing, and then moving into a long stint working in the non-profit sector.
 As well as magazine articles, she writes funding proposals, press releases, and other promotional copy.
-Laura is also a yoga teacher and an avid dancer, currently exploring Flamenco and Romany fusion styles.
+Laura is also a yoga teacher and an avid dancer, currently loving Flamenco and Romany fusion styles.
 She lives on beautiful Denman Island with her family and pets.

 Ian Lidster